-Coronavirus is killing thousands of people around the world.
+Coronavirus has been with us for more than a year.
 Good personal hygiene is critical to avoid catching the virus, but what can you do to keep your car virus-free – and how is it affecting drivers in other ways?
 Haynes offers some timely advice.

 You can avoid public transport by using your own car, but there are risks here, too.
 Everything you touch before you get into your car can be spread to the steering wheel, gearlever, key, column stalks, seatbelt and much more - so you need to deal with things as soon as you get in.